EfeAgare/slack-clone-server/README.md

 # slack-clone-server
-Slack clone using GraphQL and React.
+Slack clone using Sequelize, GraphQL and React.